Bachelor of Psychological Studies (Honours)

 Develop specialist knowledge to truly understand people with the Bachelor of Psychological Studies (Honours) at Victoria University.

-We’ll help you to further your understanding of psychological studies at an advanced level.
-By carrying out a research thesis, you’ll graduate with a sought-after honours qualification.
-From there, you'll be ready to explore postgraduate study or careers from social work to community services.
+By completing a research thesis, you’ll graduate with a sought-after honours qualification.
+From there, you'll be ready to explore postgraduate courses in psychology, or careers from social work to community services.

 Specifically, you’ll learn to:

-• use advanced cognitive, research, and problem-solving skills to help you pursue postgraduate research or a professional career in psychology
+• use advanced cognitive, research, and problem-solving skills to pursue postgraduate research or a professional career in psychology

 • employ skills in independent research and theoretical analysis in psychology